 If your child is absent, we will telephone, text or email you on the first day of absence if we have not heard from you, the message received is inaudible, or is lacking information.

-The school may ask parents to provide medical evidence, such as a prescription, appointment card or other appropriate form of evidence.
+Absence due to illness will be authorised unless the school has a genuine concern about the authenticity of the illness.
+If a child has repeated absence we will require medical evidence.
+This evidence could include a prescription, appointment card which has been stamped by the GP surgery, photograph of antibiotics being taken, or other appropriate form of evidence.
 If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents will be notified of this.

 If your child is absent due to illness for 5 consecutive days or more medical proof is always required.